hrishim/llvl_prog1_book/src/memory_inst.md

   cmp w2, w3
 ```

 The compare instruction compares the value in x2 with the value in x3 and sets appropriate flags in the flag register.
-The exact operation is described in the [Arm Architecture Reference Manual, Armv8, for Armv8-A architecture profile](https://developer.arm.com/documentation/ddi0487/ga).
+The exact operation is described in the [ARM Architecture Reference Manual, ARMv8, for ARMv8-A architecture profile](https://developer.arm.com/documentation/ddi0487/ga).
 The manual section C6.2 provides an alphabetical list of AArch64 base instructions.
 There are two entries for the CMP instruction in that list.
 The first one, titled "CMP(immediate)" is the CMP instruction when it is used with an immediate operand.
 The second one, titled "CMP(shifted register)" provides details of the CMP instruction when used with registers.
 In this program we are using the register version of the instruction.

 Why is the cmp instruction using registers w2 and w3 instead of x2 and x3?
 Remember that in AArch64 integer registers can be referred to in 64-bit or 32-bit form.
 The x0-x30 register names refer to 64-bit register names and w0-w30 register names refer to the lower 32 bits of the X registers.
 So the **cmp** instruction is operating on 32-bit registers.
 In this program the registers x2 and x3 hold the count of number of characters.
 It is unlikely we will have strings with lengths in excess of 32-bits.
 Therefore we can use the corresponding "W" names to **read** these registers.